conduktor/conduktor-coding-challenge/frontend-developers/README.md

 It's really the "job" at Conduktor, just think that it's your onboarding. :-)

 Before submitting your challenge, make sure all the above requirements are okay or find a good reason why it's not. :-)

+> Fork this repository privately, then send the link to jobs@conduktor.io for us to discuss!